MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-web-app-dotnet-call-api.md

 ## Next steps

-Learn how to use the Microsoft identity platform by trying out the following tutorial series on how to build a web API.
+Learn how to use the Microsoft identity platform by building a web API with the following tutorial series.

 > [!div class="nextstepaction"]
 > [Tutorial: Register a web API with the Microsoft identity platform](web-api-tutorial-01-register-app.md)